jmcmillion89/odin-recipes/README.md

 - How to apply CSS animations and transitions
 - Importance of clean, readable code

-## 🚀 Future Improvements

-- Add more recipes with a dynamic layout
-- Implement a dark mode toggle
-- Make it mobile-first and more responsive
-- Use JavaScript for search or filtering

 ## 📚 Content Credit

 All images and recipe content (ingredients and steps) were sourced from [AllRecipes.com](https://www.allrecipes.com/) and are used here for educational, non-commercial purposes only.